Interdepartmental Strategic Initiatives

 Please note that funding from existing or new Wellcome grants cannot be used as match funding for the ISSF.

-Only small award bids are invited for Hilary Term 2018.
-Please submit your application online via the Internal Research Award Management System (IRAMS) by midday on Wednesday 17 January 2018.
+Please submit your application online via the Internal Research Award Management System (IRAMS).

 Note that some departments may have set an earlier internal deadline so please check with your local admin team and prepare your application well in advance of the date advertised above.
 Applications must be reviewed online by departmental approvers and, where approved, submitted for review by the Committee before the deadline.